emarsden/dash-mpd-cli/doc/src/about.md

   by Netflix and other services), Amazon MediaTailor, Google’s Shaka packager, Microsoft’s Azure Media Services, and Unified Streaming.
 Test content is served by different CDNs including Akamai and various telecom providers.

+- dash-mpd-cli is written in the Rust programming language, meaning that it's high performance and protected from a variety of vulnerabilities that can affect more traditional software.

 The following are not supported: